Installing the LiveVault agent on a Linux system

 It is critical that you remember your encryption key password.
 You need this password to redirect your data to a different location during restores.
 Cloud Direct strongly recommends saving the encryption key.
 Without this key you cannot restore your data.

-- The system finishes configuring your software and displays the message
+The system finishes configuring your software and displays the message: Provisioning is complete.

 Provisioning is now complete.